Active Directory: Shadow groups

 In Active Directory, organizational units (OUs) cannot be assigned as owners or trustees.
 Only groups are selectable, and members of OUs cannot be collectively assigned rights to directory objects.

 In Microsoft's Active Directory, OUs do not confer access permissions, and objects placed within OUs are not automatically assigned access privileges based on their containing OU.
 It represents a design limitation specific to Active Directory, and other competing directories, such as Novell NDS, can set access privileges through object placement within an OU.

 Active Directory requires a separate step for an administrator to assign an object in an OU as a group member also within that OU.
 Using only the OU location to determine access permissions is unreliable since the entity might not have been assigned to the group object for that OU yet.

 A common workaround for an Active Directory administrator is to write a custom PowerShell or Visual Basic script to automatically create and maintain a user group for each OU in their Directory.
 The scripts run periodically to update the group to match the OU's account membership.
 However, they cannot instantly update the security groups anytime the directory changes, as occurs in competing directories, as security is directly implemented into the Directory.
 Such groups are known as shadow groups.
 Once created, these shadow groups are selectable in place of the OU in the administrative tools.
 Microsoft's Server 2008 reference documentation mentions shadow groups but does not provide instructions on creating them.
 Additionally, there are no available server methods or console snap-ins for managing these groups.

 An organization must determine the structure of its information infrastructure by dividing it into one or more domains and top-level OUs.
 This decision is critical and can base on various models such as business units, geographical locations, IT service, object type, or a combination of these models.
 The immediate purpose of organizing OUs is to simplify administrative delegation and, secondarily, to apply group policies.
 While OUs serve as an administrative boundary, the forest itself is the only security boundary.
 All other domains must trust any administrator in the forest to maintain security.

 Partitions

 The Active Directory database is organized in partitions, each holding specific object types and following a particular replication pattern.
-Microsoft often refers to these partitions as 'naming contexts.
+Microsoft often refers to these partitions as 'naming contexts'.
 The 'Schema' partition defines object classes and attributes within the forest.
 The 'Configuration' partition contains information on the physical structure and configuration of the forest (such as the site topology).
 Both replicate all domains in the forest.
 The 'Domain' partition holds all objects created in that domain and replicates only within it.

+Some directory partitions store forest wide configuration information and schema information; other directory partitions store information specific to individual domains, such as users, groups, and organizational units.

+By default, the Active Directory Domain Service contains the following naming contexts: